-Marist maintains computer labs located at the main campus in Poughkeepsie, and the LdM branch campus in Florence, Italy.
+Marist maintains PC and Mac computer labs located at the main campus in Poughkeepsie and LdM branch campus in Florence, Italy.
 These include instructional computer labs, multimedia classrooms with podiums, collaborative study spaces, and open labs.
 In all, Marist provides more than 1,100 computers for academic use throughout these sites.
 All computers in these lab spaces are configured with a robust common base software configuration, which includes the ability to access the Internet and Marist network, office productivity tools, industry-leading media and content creation and manipulation tools, digital library access, statistical analysis packages, and various utility software.
 Labs used for specific academic schools contain specialized software applications and packages in addition to this common base.

-All software is updated yearly to the most recent versions available.
+All operating systems and applications are updated yearly to the most recent versions available.